benckx/DCGAN-for-psychonauts/README.md

 # Usage

-    python3 multitrain.py --config my_config.csv
+    python3 multitrain.py --config my_config.csv --disable_cache

 Or with `nohup`:

-    nohup python3 multitrain.py --config my_config.csv > log.out 2>&1&
+    nohup python3 multitrain.py --config my_config.csv --disable_cache > log.out 2>&1&

-Other command parameters:
+Command parameters:

 * ```--gpu_idx 2``` to pick a GPU device if you have multiple of them
-* ```--disable_cache``` disable caching of np data (you should add that if you use a lot of large images)
+* ```--disable_cache``` disable caching of np data (you should add that if you use a lot of large images) (I'll probably make this the default setting in the future)

 The CSV config file contains a list of jobs with different model and video parameters.
 A minimal config CSV file must contain the following columns: